 By Liz Collings

-At It’s YES Time, we want to provide a safe haven.
-A place to work together on finding greater balance, stability and emotional & mental health.
+At Utah Family Therapy, provide a safe haven.
+A place to work together on finding greater balance, stability, and emotional & mental health.
 We are all battling a unique set of struggles and we encourage individuals to reach out for support and help.

 “A HERO is an ordinary individual who finds the strength to persevere and endure in spite of overwhelming obstacles”

 – Christopher Reeve (The original Superman).